 Downers Grove, IL

-The new building is tucked into the high point of the site, affording views of the landscaped grounds and an outdoor “Meeting” marking the original Meeting Room.
-The building is organized as two wings: The Meeting Room Wing and the Entry, Commons and Education Wing.
+The new building is tucked into the high point of the site, affording views of the landscaped grounds and an outdoor “Meeting” marking the original meeting room.
+The building is organized as two wings: The meeting room wing and the entry, commons and education wing.
 The wings are treated with complementary massing and architectural details.
-The Meeting Room is removed from the entry to create a sense “sanctuary” as well as enable the quiet worship experience to be isolated from the distraction of the street activity.
+The meeting room is removed from the entry to create a sense of sanctuary.
+It also adds a sense of isolation to the quiet worship experience and prevents distraction from street activity.

-The design features abundant natural light to the Meeting and fellowship spaces and a flexible plan which allows the circulation spine to be used for multiple functions.
+The design features abundant natural light in the meeting and fellowship spaces.
+Its flexible plan allows the circulation spine to be used for multiple functions.